-This Notice is to inform you about Settlements reached in this litigation, before the Court decides whether to give final approval to the Settlements.
-This Notice explains the lawsuit, the Settlements, and your legal rights.
+This Notice is to inform you about new Settlements reached in this litigation, before the Court decides whether to grant final approval to these new Settlements.
+This Notice explains the lawsuit, the new Settlements, and your legal rights.
 The Court in charge is the United States District Court for the Northern District of California.
 This litigation is known as In re Capacitors Antitrust Litigation - All Indirect Purchaser Actions, No. 3:14-cv-03264-JD.
 The people who sued are called the "Plaintiffs."
 The companies they sued are called the "Defendants."